Sidray-Infinity/Centralized_P2P/README.md

 - Handle the problem of 0 byte files.
 - Files seems to be merging properly, but with some additional chars.
 Handle it.
 - Retentering username after entering used one is buggy.
 Probably due to use of goto.

+### Finalization
+- Remove the clear table commands that is executed, everytime the server starts.